Southampton-RSG-Training/dirac-version-control-old/_episodes/00-intro.md

 It's partly become such a success thanks to sites like **GitHub** and **GitLab**, which make it easy to collaborate on a Git repository, and provide all kinds of extra tools to manage software projects.
-Plus, GitHub offers free upgraded membership to academics, students and educators- you can apply [here](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/apply-for-an-educator-or-researcher-discount).
+Plus, GitHub offers free upgraded membership to academics, students and educators - you can apply [here](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/apply-for-an-educator-or-researcher-discount).

 If you're working on old projects, or ones with very specific needs, you might use **Mercurial**, another distributed system,